-CLIENT'S REQUIREMENTS OF INFORMATION THE CONSULTANT REQUIREMENTS 1.
-GENERAL 1.1 Background on company How long has company been operating? capability What kind of work were they originally set up to do - is this an add on?
+REQUIREMENTS OF THE CONSULTANT How long has company been operating?
+What kind of work were they originally set up to do - is this an add on?
 Who traditionally are their clients?
-1.2 Numbers and qualifications If a large company, what are the interests / sympathies of those of staff in control.
+If a large company, what are the interests / sympathies of those in control.
 Do they consider local authorities as a serious market?
-How many staff are available for this type of work, will they need 1.3 CV and availability of key to subcontract?
-Who will actually be doing the job, what are their qualifications staff and experience?
+How many staff are available for this type of work, will they need to subcontract?
+Who will actually be doing the job, what are their qualifications and experience?
 Practical experience is KEY.
 Do they really understand Part 2A?
 Knowledge of environmental law & local government systems an important requirement.
-1.4 Details of QA systems Where appropriate, need details of quality management systems including: Allocation of responsibilities indicating whether accredited by a third party.
+Where appropriate, need details of quality management systems indicating whether accredited by a third party.
 What technical procedures to be used.
-Project Management Which staff responsible, which will undertake technical review.
-Technical Procedures How quality of subcontractors is to be ensured.
-Technical review Training Assessment of external suppliers 1.5 Management of Health & Identify H&S management procedures where appropriate.
-Do Safety they understand the fundamental requirements of H&S legislation?
-1.6 Track record on similar Ever done similar work or is this a new departure? projects 1.7 Client references Need coveral telephone numbers to enable rapid varification of 1.7 Client references Need several telephone numbers to enable rapid verification of statements made at interview.
-1.8 Financial status May not always be necessary but on large contracts where considerable financial outlay required need to demonstrate 1.9 Details of insurance cover Solvency.
+Which staff responsible, which will undertake technical review.
+How quality of subcontractors is to be ensured.
+Identify H&S management procedures where appropriate.
+Do they understand the fundamental requirements of H&S legislation?
+Ever done similar work or is this a new departure?
+Need several telephone numbers to enable rapid verification of statements made at interview.
+May not always be necessary but on large contracts where considerable financial outlay required need to demonstrate solvency.
 Bond may be required on large remediation contracts.
 Need to demonstrate insurance available 3 rd party liability and professional indemnity.
-Identify limitations / exclusions 1.10 Membership of May be necessary to make checks, Corporate membership of professional and trade associations professional organisations, meeting CPD requirements?
-1.11 Compliance with codes of Can they demonstrate knowledge of the appropriate guidance, practice codes of practice etc relevant to the job?
+Identify limitations / exclusions May be necessary to make checks, Corporate membership of professional organisations, meeting CPD requirements?
+Can they demonstrate knowledge of the appropriate guidance, codes of practice etc relevant to the job?